fjruizruano/ngs-protocols/README.md

 * extract_reads_rm.py: Extract matching reads in a OUT output from RepeatMasker.
 * extract_regions_bam.py: Extract reads from a BAM only in the indicated regions.
 * extract_seq.py: Extract sequences from a FASTA file present in a list conserving the order.
+* extract_seq_regions.py: Extract specific regions of sequences from a FASTA file present in a list conserving the order.
 * fasta_filter_by_length.py: Filter out sequences from a FASTA file with a size lower than a thereshold.
 * fasta_sequence_len.py: Generate a table with the length of each sequence in a FASTA file.
 * fastq-combine-pe.py: Extract reads paired reads by ID from two FASTQ files.